 Have you heard of the red Rottweiler?
 Does the idea of owning one of these "rare Rottweilers" (often heralded as valuable and highly prized) appeal to you?
 Well, before you go out and buy one, you might want to know a little more about these unusual Rottweiler varieties.
-There can be health problems associated with a dog of any breed that has an unusual color.
+There can be health problems associated with a dog of any breed that has a distinctive color.

 A red Rottweiler may sound exotic, and there's nothing fundamentally wrong with wanting a dog that's a little "different."